 To determine if you’re registered to vote:

-- Click Check Status of Your Voter Registration under Are You Already Registered to Vote?
+- Click on Voter Registration link (above), then Click Check Status of Your Voter Registration under Are You Already Registered to Vote?

-- Fill out the voter profile provided and click on search.
+- Fill out the voter profile provided and click on Next.

 - The voter profile also allows you to look up your polling place, download a sample ballot, check the status of your mail ballot, change your preferred language, and look up in which districts you’re eligible to vote.
 If you’re not registered to vote, you will find a voter registration form that you can print and mail in the Check Status of Your Voter Registration section.

 Citizens who are 16 or 17 years of age, but will be 18 by election day can pre-register.
 Click here to pre-register.